-Caring for the mattress cover
+Caring for the Mattress Cover

-Similarly, if you are allergic to pollen, or suffer from asthma, wash the mattress covers as often as you possibly can.
+Similarly, if you are allergic to pollen, or suffer from asthma, even the best mattress protector can not help if you do not wash the mattress protector as often as you possibly can.
 Your nose will be the best judge.
 But as a thumb rule, wash the mattress topper or pad once a month at least.
 Small water spills can be absorbed using a hand towel right away, but stains and drinks must be tackled without procrastinating.
-If you do not wash your mattress topper and pad when you drop your bowl of soup or cola on it, you are inviting pests and mold to grow on your bedding.
+If you do not wash your mattress topper and pad when you drop your bowl of soup or cola on it, you are inviting pests and mold to grow on your bed and other bedding.

 Upgrade to a Waterproof Mattress Cover or Protector